wso2/carbon-kernel/core/README.md

-The core capabilities that are available at Carbon Kernel-level are listed below.
-Follow the relevant link for information on each capability.
+> The core capabilities that are available at Carbon Kernel-level are listed below.
+For the full list of capabilities available in Carbon Kernel 5.1.0, see the [root README.md file](https://github.com/nilminiwso2/carbon-kernel-1/blob/master/README.md).

-> For the full list of capabilities available in Carbon Kernel 5.1.0, see the [root README.md file](https://github.com/nilminiwso2/carbon-kernel-1/blob/master/README.md).
+Follow the relevant link for information on each capability:

 * **[Resolving the Component Startup Order](#resolving-the-component-startup-order)**
 * **[Adding New Transports](#adding-new-transports)**